-Start your morning off right with a tahini yogurt breakfast bowl topped with homemade grain-free and nut-free granola.
+Start your morning off right with a gluten-free granola yogurt bowl made with homemade grain-free and nut-free granola and tahini yogurt.

-While I’m not a fan of cereal, I do like to start my day with a little crunch sometimes, so that’s where this tahini yogurt bowl with super seeded granola comes into play.
-It’s a quick and easy way to start the day, and is loaded up with lots of crisp and crunchy homemade grain-free granola.
+While I’m not a fan of cereal, I do like to start my day with a little crunch sometimes, so that’s where this gluten-free granola yogurt bowl comes into play.
+It’s a quick and easy way to start the day, and is loaded up with lots of crisp and crunchy homemade grain-free and nut-free granola.

 You just need a few things to make your own…